hkayann/grove-dataset-generation/README.md

 - Environment is 25 m2 studio room contains 2 people.
 - Data is collected from 10/03/2021 18:36 PM to 11/03/2021 18.36 PM.
 - Data might be considered as normal, there are no anomalies created on purpose.
+- [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/) is used to generate a CSV file.

 ## Sensors Used for Data Generation